ahmadAzhar98/Transfomer_Text_Summariser/README.md

 Install any vairant Python 3.8.

 # Dependency
-pip install transformers for windows or pip3 install transformers mac.
+pip install transformers for windows or pip3 install transformers for mac.

 # How to use